LearnersGuild/learning-os/game/processes/team-formation.md

 - Team experience and skill level should be approximately equal, with the exception of 1 player who should be more experienced and skilled (Team Lead)
 - No team should be without a lead
 - Team members can only be on one team
-- Teams should be no less than 3 and no more than 5 players
+- Teams should be no fewer than 3 and no more than 5 players
+- <no teams leading> * 50 >= <my BD> - <avg team BD>
   - A Team Lead's Build Days (BD) should be higher than their Team Members' average BD by 50 (10 weeks)
   - If a Team Lead is assigned to two teams their BD should be higher than their Team Members' average BD by 100 (20 weeks)
   - If a Team Lead is assigned to three teams their BD should be higher than their Team Members' average BD by 150 (30 weeks)
 - A Team Lead should not belong to more than 3 teams
 - Teams with an average BD of 150 or more don't need a team lead